(Adds Fed rate hike, comments)

 "It's a logical action by a 'Volcker-courageous' Fed, but one that they can walk back at a later date if needed," Grahn said, referring to former Fed chief Paul Volcker, who tamed double-digit inflation four decades ago by inducing a recession.

-Ellen Hazen, chief market strategist at F.L.Putnam Investment Management in Wellesley, Massachusetts, said the equity market was a little bit too optimistic that the Fed might soften its language.
+"Perhaps the equity market was a little bit optimistic they might soften the language," Ellen Hazen, chief market strategist at F.L.Putnam Investment Management in Wellesley, Massachusetts, said of the Fed statement.

 "A lot of times you see (the market) do something on the day of and then something else the next day.
-Investors might want to reserve judgment until tomorrow," Hazen said, when stocks were trading higher on the day.
+Investors might want to reserve judgment until tomorrow."

-After an initial negative reaction, markets mostly shrugged off Russian President Vladimir Putin accusing the West of "nuclear blackmail," remarks that sparked a flight to safe-haven assets like gold and bonds.
+After an inital reaction, markets mostly shrugged off Russian President Vladimir Putin accusing the West of "nuclear blackmail," remarks that sparked a flight to safe-haven assets like gold and bonds.

-Oil prices fell after the Fed hiked rates to quell inflation as it may also reduce economic activity.
+Oil prices fell after the Fed's rate hike to quell inflation as it may also reduce economic activity.

 Brent crude futures settled 79 cents lower at $89.83 a barrel, its lowest close in two weeks, while U.S. West Texas Intermediate (WTI) crude fell $1.00 to $82.94, its lowest close since Sept.
 7.

-(Reporting by Herbert Lash, additional reporting by Caroline Valetkevitch and Sinéad Carew in New York; Editing by David Gregorio and Jonathan Oatis)
+(Reporting by Herbert Lash, additional reporting by Caroline Valetkevitch in New York; Editing by David Gregorio and Jonathan Oatis)